 Up until early 1990, no major regulatory or fiscal reforms were being promoted in the US, Europe or Japan.
-However, from recent statements by senior US officials, such as Mr Gerald Corrigan, president of the New York Federal Reserve Bank1 and Mr Edwin Clock, Deputy Comptroller of the Currency, and from recent changes in regulatory treatment linked to the Mexican deal (see below, Section 3) there is evidence of increased flexibility by US authorities to interpret supervisory and tax regulations, so as to aid the implementation of the Brady initiative.
+However, from recent statements by senior US officials, and from recent changes in regulatory treatment linked to the Mexican deal (see below, section III) there is evidence of increased flexibility by US authorities to interpret supervisory and tax regulations, so as to aid the implementation of the Brady initiative.
 European regulatory and tax authorities have on the whole been somewhat slower to take similar initiatives; however a recent UK initiative on taxation (described below) provides some encouragement of a move towards greater flexibility.
 In the Japanese case, the regulatory and tax framework seems adequate and flexible enough to encourage debt reduction, when Japanese authorities wish to do so.

-The slowness in changing regulations may reflect to an important extent the differences in objectives between those pursuing the reformulation of the debt management strategy with a view to focusing far more on debt/debt service reduction (eg,. debtor governments and some parts of the creditor governments) and those in charge of banking regulation supervision and taxation.
-This tension of objectives emerged particularly clearly in a series of interviews with European bank regulators several of whom argued that:
+The slowness in changing regulations may reflect to an important extent the differences in objectives between those pursuing the reformulation of the debt management strategy with a view to focusing far more on debt/ debt service reduction (for example, debtor governments and some parts of the creditor governments) and those in charge of banking regulation supervision and taxation.